So You Want to Install Rooftop Solar PV

 The quote should contain:

-If you are considering going ahead with an installer check (by email) that their quote includes:
+If you are considering going ahead check with the installer

 On the day of Installation